 Pothos can be hard plants to control, with long trailing vines that can reach up to 30 feet long.
 Don’t let this invasive plant get the better of you!
 Below are some tips on controlling, shaping, and displaying your pothos.

-If any vines become bare of leaves then trim them all the way back to the soil.
-Don’t worry, in no time a new stem will sprout.
+If any vines become bare of leaves, trim them back to the soil.
+Don’t worry a new stem will sprout in no time.

 Space out the vines so they evenly cascade out of the basket from all sides.
 This will keep them organized, avoiding them forming a clump with future growth, and just looks way better than a mass of vines spilling out of one side.

-When you hang your hanging planter make sure to water the plant immediately so you can test out if it really can handle the weight of the plant, its soil, pot, and water.
+When you hang your hanging planter, make sure to water the plant immediately to test out if it really can handle the weight of the plant, its soil, pot, and water.
 If it can, you’re all set.

-If you have had your pothos for a while and its leaves start to inexplicably droop then it might be potbound.
+If you have had your pothos for a while and its leaves start inexplicably droop, then it might be potbound.
 Lift your plant to check its roots.
-If they have grown so big that they are blocking your container’s drainage holes, it’s time to repot.
+If they have grown so big that they are blocking your container’s drainage holes, it’s time to report.

 Marble queen and golden pothos may be the most common pothos varieties, but there are lots of other incredible options to choose from.
 Below are the best and most popular pothos varieties you can grow at home.

-Unlike golden pothos, marble queen is a very slow grower, which isn’t a bad thing considering most house plants need to fit in compact spaces.
+Unlike golden pothos, marble queen is a very slow grower, which isn’t a bad thing, considering most house plants need to fit in compact spaces.
 This elegant variety has unique foliage with an intricate white and green pattern.
-It’s the most high maintenance pothos variety however if you are willing to put in the effort this gorgeous, graceful plant is totally worth it.
+It’s the most high-maintenance pothos variety.
+However, if you are willing to put in the effort, this gorgeous, graceful plant is worth it.

 This tropical plant has heart-shaped dark green leaves that look elegant and romantic cascading out of a hanging basket.
-It’s easy to care for and a moderate grower when placed in the right conditions.
+Jade pothos is easy to care for and a moderate grower when placed in the right conditions.

 Hawaiian pothos is a golden pothos with striation that differs a bit from the variegation pattern of its closest cousin.
-Rather than marbled surfaces and splotches of yellow, Hawaiian pothos has streaks and large areas of yellow coloration on a grass-green ground.
-The leaves can grow quite large—ten to 12 inches in width—and it climbs prodigiously in warmer climates.
+Rather than marbled surfaces and splotches of yellow, Hawaiian pothos has streaks and large areas of yellow coloration on the grass-green ground.
+The leaves can grow quite large, ten to 12 inches in width, and it climbs prodigiously in warmer climates.

-One of the newest and most variegated cultivars of pothos is the ‘N’Joy, a cream, pale green, and emerald variegated variety that has smaller leaves with a thinner, softer texture that tends to ripple and curl around the edges of the colored areas.
+One of the newest and most variegated cultivars of pothos is the ‘N’Joy, a cream, pale green, and emerald variegated variety with smaller leaves with a thinner, softer texture that tends to ripple and curl around the edges of the colored areas.

 What is the Growth Rate of Pothos?

 Pothos tend to be moderate to fast growers.
 Typically how fast they grow depends on how well you are treating them.
-Plants will typically grow to be 6 – 10 feet long but it’s not unheard of for them to grow to be as long as 30 feet.
+Plants will typically grow to be 6 to 10 feet long, but it’s not unheard of to grow to be as long as 30 feet.

 What are Common Pothos Pests and Diseases?

 Pothos also tend to be pest-resistant, but rarely do attract scale and mealybugs.
 Mealybugs are little cotton-white demons that suck the life out of your plants.
-If you notice them on your pothos dip a cotton swab in alcohol and push them off your plant.
-If the infestation is serious enough you may have to spray your whole plant with insecticides.
+If you notice them on your pothos dip, a cotton swab in alcohol and push them off your plant.
+If the infestation is serious enough, you may spray your plant with insecticides.

 A large pothos, especially one that hasn’t been moved in several months and lives in a darker corner, may become home to a spider.
-This is not dangerous to the plant—usually, in fact, it keeps bothersome pests at bay—but if the spider is a venomous one or you can’t stand the idea of one living in your houseplant, the best route to removal is to catch the spider in a container and release it, or to use a paper towel or tissue to pick it from the plant, then flush it.
+It is usually not dangerous to the plant.
+It keeps bothersome pests at bay.
+However, if the spider is a venomous one or you can’t stand the idea of one living in your houseplant, the best route to removal is to catch the spider in a container and release it.
+You can also use a paper towel or tissue to pick it from the plant, then flush it.